 - diarrhea or vomiting that persists for more than 24 hours

-- diarrhea or vomiting more than three times per hour
+- diarrhea or vomiting at a rate of more than three times per hour

 - blood in stool or vomit

-- no urination for eight or more hours
+- no urination for six or more hours

 - rapid heartbeat

 - inability to pass gas or complete a bowel movement